gardener/gardener/docs/extensions/backupbucket.md

 ```

 The `.spec.secretRef` contains a reference to the provider secret pointing to the account that shall be used to create the needed resources.
 This provider secret will be configured
-by Gardener operator in `seed` resource and propagated over here by seed controller.
+by Gardener operator in the `seed` resource and propagated over there by seed controller.

-After your controller has created the required bucket, if required it needs generate the secret to access the objects in buckets and put reference to it in `status`.
+After your controller has created the required bucket, if required it generates the secret to access the objects in buckets and put reference to it in `status`.
 This secret is
 supposed to be used by Gardener or eventually `BackupEntry` resource and etcd-backup-restore component to backup the etcd.

 In order to support a new infrastructure provider you need to write a controller that watches all `BackupBucket`s with `.spec.type=<my-provider-name>`.
 You can take a look at the below referenced example implementation for the Azure provider.